The EU as a cohesive glue

 Progress on the EU integration path did not come easy, however.
 Sekerinska was surprised by the reaction of some member states to Skopje’s plan to apply for EU membership.

 “We had a few delegations from Berlin and from Paris sending a very clear message: we think it’s too early, and if you do it, it will be your risk.
 It wasn’t nice wording.
 It was very direct.
 And I cannot say it didn’t frighten us.
-We’ve had several meetings afterwards, the small cabinet and president Trajkovski: are we on the right track?
+We’ve had several meetings afterwards, the small cabinet and president Trajkovski: Are we on the right track?
 Can we afford to go against the main stream European tide?
 It was a huge dilemma …

 We sat down and we said, look: if we can implement the basic part of the Ohrid Agreement by 2005, we have a wild card.
-And we’ll go to the same people who thought that this is impossible and we will tell them that yes, in the Balkans a multiethnic country with a conflict history can dramatically change into a normal European place and this is what should earn us candidate status.”
+And we’ll go to the same people who thought that this was impossible and we will tell them that yes, in the Balkans a multiethnic country with a conflict history can dramatically change into a normal European place and this is what should earn us candidate status.”

 The leadership in Skopje disregarded the cautionary advice of Berlin and Paris and applied for membership on 22 March 2004.
 This courageous decision paid off: on 1 October, Romano Prodi, then-president of the European Commission, personally delivered an EC questionnaire to Skopje.
 Such questionnaires allow the EU to evaluate the credentials of applicant countries.
 Preparing the answers was a big challenge for the Macedonian administration, whose capacity, Sekerinska concedes, was weak.